tammasr/portfolio2017/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

+##Concepts Covered
+Components
+Binding
+Templates
+Events
+Directives
+Services

+##Observables
+Observables is an ES7 feature which means you need to make use of an external library to use it today.
+RxJS is a good one.
+RxJS also provides Observable operators which you can use to manipulate the data being emitted.
+Some of these operators are:

+Map
+Filter
+Take
+Skip
+Debounce

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.